The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 1. So, connect your speaker to AC power and turn on the speaker.

-3. Then, normal speaker operation comes back.
+3. Then, normal speaker operation returns.

 JBL Charge 5 Lock Mode Button Combination